Skip to main content

 Gathering insights distilled from PAI can help leaders and policy makers understand how other countries perceive China’s global actions.
 This enables timely responses such as the ability to take policy action as needed depending on what is learned.
 At a broader level, PAI can help public and private organizations assess and mitigate risk in areas such as the global supply chain and other normal business operations.

-Insight #2: Increase the Speed of Adoption
+Insight #2: Increase the speed of adoption

 The private technology sector has made major progress building tools that can help gather important insights from PAI – but the speed of adoption of these tools within the public realm must increase.